Candidate Statements

 Jennie Olson For President

 Under my leadership, our local has achieved it’s highest membership rate in over a decade.
 We have secured the right for our members to file short staffing violations directly with the Oregon Health Authority - an important step toward improving both worker and patient safety.
-I have effectively advocated for our members on the Employee Benefits Council, protecting your medical coverage with no increased out-of-pocket costs.
+We have launched and graduated the first cohort of the Building Bridges apprenticeship program.
+I have effectively advocated for our members on the Employee Benefits Council, protecting your medical coverage with no increased out-of-pocket costs in the past two years.
 We have also achieved major wins at the state level: advancing pro-worker legislation, securing union voices on the OHSU Board of Directors and Presidential Hiring Committees, and safeguarding union jobs at OHSU.
-Currently, our local is fighting it’s most ambitious contract campaign ever - because our members deserve more, not less!

 Jenn Roemer for Vice President